eliaranita1/project1/README.md

 ## The Data

-Introduce at least two datasets that will be included in the project (include links as necessary).
-Make sure the data is "mappable" either by manual data entry, through an API, or by downloading it.

 1. Plastic Data Set: Estimate of Plastic Pollution in the World's Ocean [link](https://arc-gis-hub-home-arcgishub.hub.arcgis.com/datasets/schools-BE::estimate-of-plastic-pollution-in-the-world-s-oceans-1-01-4-75?geometry=-118.091%2C-54.081%2C-157.467%2C50.378)
     1. Years: 2007-2013
 3. Fishing Data Set: Global Datasets of AIS-based Fishing Effort and Vessel Presence [link](https://globalfishingwatch.org/data-download/datasets/public-fishing-effort)